Little Joe Tower

 Little Joe Tower is a landmark structure in Corning, New York, United States.

-The tower was built in either 1912 or 1913 by Corning Glass Works (now known as Corning Inc.).
+The tower was built in either 1912 or 1913 by Corning Glass Works (now known as Corning Incorporated).
 The construction came during a period of growth for the company, and the 187 ft tower was used in drawing glass for thermometer tubes.
+To create the thermometers, in a process known as "vertical draw", the heated glass was pulled up the length of the tower using a cable, to form a continuous tube that was later cooled and cut to required sizes.
+By the 1940s, advancements in drawing technology reduced the use of the tower, and in June 1973, the tower was decommissioned.
+However, the company continues to maintain the building, which the Star-Gazette claims is "the Corning area's best known landmark".

 On the outside of the white tower is a blue stenciled silhouette of "Little Joe", a glassblower, giving the tower its name.
-In the 1940s, advancements in drawing technology reduced the use of the tower, and in June 1973, the tower was decommissioned.
-However, the company continues to maintain the building, which the Star-Gazette claims is "the Corning area's best known landmark".
+The symbol of the gaffer, or glassblower, was originally created in 1880 from a sketch made by an itinerant painter who has visited a glass factory in Pittsburgh, Pennsylvania.
+The symbol has undergone various modifications over time, and has become a Corning Inc. trademark.

 In 1999, the tower was repainted, and in 2015, the tower experienced a renovation that began in May and ended in August.